ibm-cloud-docs/activity-tracker/at_events_iam.md

 * The initiator of these actions is an {{site.data.keyword.IBM_notm}} service ID.

 When the access group that is deleted does not have members, policies, and rules assigned, the events that are generated for any of these resources report an outcome of`failure` with a `404` outcome code.
-The following is a sample of the events that are generated when an access group that does not have members, policies or dynamic rules assigned is deleted:
+The following sample shows the events that are generated when an access group that does not have members, policies or dynamic rules assigned is deleted:

 ```
 Apr 29 14:11:22 IAM Access Groups: delete group test5